Fire protection and PV

 With electrical installations the following risks must be taken into account:

 2. Fire triggered by flammable cables

 3. Fire transmission by thermal heat conduction

 However, as early as the planning stage there are possibilities of preventing fires and increasing the level of safety.
 Quality always has to be considered in the selection of all components.
 Both the PV modules and the other materials should be tested and TÜV certified.
 Proper installation is also crucial.
-For this reason our team from the Energy Systems division works exclusively with long-standing, certified partners.
+For this reason our team works exclusively with long-standing, certified partners.

 Fire protection measures according to VDE "AR-N 2100-712"

 Specific fire protection measures must of course be taken into account during installation.
 Clear guidelines for the safe installation of photovoltaic systems apply to planners and installers.
 In addition to electrical installation in accordance with fire protection regulations, fire protection sealing and ground and short-circuit proof cable routing, ensuring the safety of emergency services is an important factor.
 When planning new rooftop systems, our solar experts work in line with the AR-N 2100-712 regulations of the VDE (Association for Electrical, Electronic & Information Technology).

 Sections 4 to 7 describe organisational, structural and technical measures in more detail: